Kiyotaka Sugiyama

 Kiyotaka Sugiyama (杉山 清貴, Sugiyama Kiyotaka) is a Japanese singer-songwriter known for being the lead vocalist of S. Kiyotaka & Omega Tribe.
 Debuting in 1983 with the band, Sugiyama began his solo career in 1986 after the band's disbandment the previous year.
 As the lead singer of S. Kiyotaka & Omega Tribe, he was the lead voice on songs such as "Summer Suspicion" and "Futari no Natsu Monogatari", while as a solo artist he has had multiple hit songs including "Sayonara Ocean", "Saigo no Holy Night", and "Mizu no Naka no Answer".

 Sugiyama has currently released a total of 27 albums throughout his solo career, with his debut album Beyond… (1986) reaching 1st place on the Oricon charts, with subsequent albums in the 80s also being in the top ten of the album charts.
 Sugiyama has been described as one of the artists who shaped city pop's image, utilizing newer synths and his vocals.

-Early life and education
+Early life

 Sugiyama was born on July 17, 1959, in Isogo-ku, Yokohama; his father was a police officer and his mother was a shamisen and dance teacher.
 He started listening to music at an early age after being inspired by western rock music like The Beatles, saving up money in order to buy their albums.
 His first instrument was an electric guitar, later buying an acoustic guitar after listening to Japanese folk music.
 He formed a band with his classmates in junior high and started writing songs, performing at a school festival in his third year.
 After he graduated from high school, he worked at a live house.